Law School Application Toolkit

 The Law School Admissions Test (LSAT)

 The LSAT is a standardized test administered about once per month and plays a large role in law school admissions.
 All American Bar Association-approved law schools require applicants to take either the LSAT or the GRE as part of their admission process.
 The LSAT is the exam that most applicants take.
-Law Schools have not published statistics about their admissions based on the GRE.
+Law schools admit a very small percentage of students with the GRE.

 Comprehensive information on the Law School Admission Test (LSAT) and applying to law school can be found at www.lsac.org.
 (LSAC serves as a clearinghouse for law school applications).
 The website offers much free test prep and a free course through Khan Academy.
 If you meet certain criteria, you may qualify for an LSAC fee waiver.